, , ,

 • Preheat the oven to 400°F.

-• Grease a muffin pan with coconut oil or use silicone muffin cups like these.
+• Grease a muffin pan with coconut oil or use silicone muffin cups or paper liners

-• Use 1/3 cup measure to scoop into muffin tins.
+• Use a 1/3 cup measure to scoop the batter into muffin tins.

-• Let cool 2 minutes, drizzle with honey (if desired) and serve.
+• Let cool for 2 minutes, then drizzle the tops of the muffins with extra honey if desired.

 Nutrition